Purilainen/NP_Physics/README.md

 # NP_Physics
-Simple 2d physics engine

-Simple physics engine to handle 2D box collisions.
+NP physics library is a simple physics engine to handle 2D box collisions.
+Originally started as a school project.

+Purpose of this project is to learn how 2D physics engines work.

+Contributors:
+Niko Kinnunen
+Pyry Kosola